How to fix ‘nvspcap64.dll not found’ startup error on Windows 10

 Download, install and use IObit Uninstaller on your Windows 10 PC to solve the nvspcap64.dll error on startup problem.
 Here’s how to do this:

-- Download IObit Uninstaller program here, and install afterwards.
+- Download IObit Uninstaller program here, and install afterward.

 - Launch the IObit Uninstaller application.